Kelly-CUI/Homepage/_pages/about.md

 ---
 permalink: /
-title: "Biography"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a PhD student and participate in the Joint Doctor of Philosophy (PhD) Programme Leading to Dual Awards offered by the Hong Kong Polytechnic University and Xi’an Jiaotong University.
+-I am a PhD student and participate in the Joint Doctor of Philosophy (PhD) Programme Leading to Dual Awards offered by the Hong Kong Polytechnic University and Xi’an Jiaotong University.
 I received the BS degree from Taiyuan University of Technology in 2016.

 Research Interests
 ======